willflet/old_website/_pages/about.md

 <img src="/assets/images/portrait.jpg" alt="My face" class="framec">

+You may assume I'm mostly unremarkable.

 ### How would you describe yourself?

-Well I'm mostly unremarkable.
-That's at least a good [prior](/bayes/).

 To give a quick impression, I'm an [ex-academic](/education/) who works with artificial intelligence techniques -- primarily machine learning.
 I can